Roy Thomas: Early life

 Thomas was born in Jackson, Missouri, United States.
 As a child, he was a devoted comic book fan, and in grade school he wrote and drew his own comics for distribution to friends and family.
 The first of these was All-Giant Comics, which he recalls as having featured such characters as Elephant Giant.
 He was enrolled at a parochial Lutheran school and attended St. Paul Lutheran Church in Jackson.
 As an adult, Thomas is "not religious" and has been described as a "lapsed Lutheran".
-He graduated from Southeast Missouri State University in 1961 with a BS in Education, having majored in history and social science.
+He graduated from Southeast Missouri State University in 1961 with a BS in education, having majored in history and social science.

-Thomas became an early and active member of Silver Age comic book fandom when it organized in the early 1960s – primarily around Jerry Bails, whose enthusiasm for the rebirth of superhero comics during that period led Bails to found the fanzine Alter Ego, an early focal point of fandom.
-Thomas, then a high school English teacher, took over as editor in 1964 when Bails moved on to other pursuits.
+Thomas became an early and active member of Silver Age comic book fandom in the early 1960s.
+Enthusiasm for the rebirth of superhero comics during that period led Jerry Bails to found the fanzine Alter Ego, and Thomas, then a high school English teacher, took over as editor in 1964.
 Letters from Thomas appeared regularly in the letters pages of both DC and Marvel Comics, including Green Lantern #1 (August 1960), The Flash #116 (Nov.
-1960), Fantastic Four #5 (July 1962), Fantastic Four #15 (June 1963), and Fantastic Four #22 (Jan.
-1964).
+1960), Brave and the Bold #35 (May 1961), Fantastic Four #5 (July 1962), Fantastic Four #15 (June 1963), Fantastic Four #22 (Jan.
+1964), and Blackhawk #211 (Aug.
+1965).